Jamaican Patois

-Significant Jamaican Patois-speaking communities exist among Jamaican expatriates in South Florida, New York City, Toronto, Hartford, Washington, D.C., Nicaragua, Costa Rica, the Cayman Islands, and Panama, as well as London, Birmingham, Manchester, and Nottingham.
+Significant Jamaican Patois-speaking communities exist among Jamaican expatriates and non Jamaican in South Florida, New York City, Hartford, Washington, D.C., Nicaragua, Costa Rica, the Cayman Islands, and Panama, as well as Toronto, London, Birmingham, Manchester, and Nottingham.
 The Cayman Islands in particular have a very large Jamaican Patois-speaking community, with 16.4% of the population conversing in the language.
 A mutually intelligible variety is found in San Andrés y Providencia Islands, Colombia, brought to the island by descendants of Jamaican Maroons (escaped slaves) in the 18th century.
 Mesolectal forms are similar to very basilectal Belizean Kriol.

 Jamaican Patois exists mainly as a spoken language and is also heavily used for musical purposes, especially in reggae and dancehall as well as other genres.
 Although standard British English is used for most writing in Jamaica, Jamaican Patois has gained ground as a literary language for almost a hundred years.
 Claude McKay published his book of Jamaican poems Songs of Jamaica in 1912.
 Patois and English are frequently used for stylistic contrast (codeswitching) in new forms of Internet writing.

 Phonology

 Accounts of basilectal Jamaican Patois (that is, its most divergent rural varieties) suggest around 21 phonemic consonants with an additional phoneme (/h/) in the Western dialect.
 There are between nine and sixteen vowels.
-Some vowels are capable of nasalization and others can be lengthened.
+Some vowels are capable of nasalisation and others can be lengthened.